-After seeking advice, any disclosure under this procedure should, wherever possible, be made in writing to the Deputy Vice-Chancellor as soon as is practicable.
-If for any reason it is not possible or appropriate to report to the Deputy Vice-Chancellor, reports should be made to a Pro Vice-Chancellor, or the Head of Internal Audit.

-The person making the disclosure should identify which of the above categories applies.
-The individual should include the following information in their disclosure:

-- a) The nature of the incident or circumstance (so far as it is possible to describe this.
+- 8.1 After seeking advice, any disclosure under this procedure should, wherever possible, be made in writing to the Director of Human Resources as soon as is practicable.
+If for any reason it is not possible or appropriate to report to the Director of Human Resources, reports should be made to a Pro Vice-Chancellor, or the Head of Internal Audit. - 8.2 The person making the disclosure should identify which of the above categories applies.
+The individual should include the following information in their disclosure: - a) The nature of the incident or circumstance (so far as it is possible to describe this.
 For example fraud, breach of the University's governing documents, the loss of accreditation) - b) The impact or potential impact the incident or circumstance has had, or could have, on the University - c) The date of the incident or circumstance, or whether the incident or circumstance is suspected - d) The names of any individuals involved or suspected of being involved in the incident or circumstance - e) Whether the reporting individual has reported the incident or circumstance to another individual, authority or regulatory body before making a report in accordance with this policy.
-For example to a staff member, the police or to a professional or regulatory body - f) Details of any ongoing inquiries into the incident or circumstance and any actions taken to date - g) Whether any existing applicable University policies have been consulted (eg the Serious Incident Reporting Policy or the Health, Safety and Environmental Policy)

-The person who receives the report will decide whether the incident or circumstance should be dealt with under this policy.
-If they consider that another University policy or procedure, (eg the Serious Incident Reporting Policy) is more appropriate, they will clarify the next steps with the person submitting the report.
+For example, to a staff member, the police or to a professional or regulatory body - f) Details of any ongoing inquiries into the incident or circumstance and any actions taken to date - g) Whether any existing applicable University policies have been consulted (e.g. the Serious Incident Reporting Policy or the Health, Safety and Environmental Policy) - 8.3 The person who receives the report will decide whether the incident or circumstance should be dealt with under this policy.
+If they consider that another University policy or procedure (e.g. the Serious Incident Reporting Policy) is more appropriate, they will clarify the next steps with the person submitting the report

-Identifying if an issue is relevant to this Policy
+8.4 Identifying if an issue is relevant to this Policy

-When someone blows the whistle they are raising a concern about danger or illegality that affects others (eg customers, members of the public, or their employer).
+- 8.4.1 When someone blows the whistle, they are raising a concern about danger or illegality that affects others (e.g. customers, members of the public, or their employer).
 The person blowing the whistle is usually not directly, personally affected by the danger or illegality.
-Consequently, the whistleblower rarely has a personal interest in the outcome of any investigation into their concern - they are simply trying to alert others.

-For this reason, whistleblowing is very different from a grievance.
-When someone raises a grievance they are saying that they have personally been poorly treated.
+Consequently, the whistleblower rarely has a personal interest in the outcome of any investigation into their concern they are simply trying to alert others. - 8.4.2 For this reason, whistleblowing is very different from a grievance.
+When someone raises a grievance, they are saying that they have personally been poorly treated.
 An example of this poor treatment could involve a breach of their individual employment rights and the complainant is seeking redress or justice for themselves.
-The person raising the grievance therefore has a vested interest in the outcome of the complaint and, for this reason, is expected to be able to prove their case.

-Under whistleblowing, the person raising the issue is not responsible for proving the case.
+The person raising the grievance therefore has a vested interest in the outcome of the complaint and, for this reason, is expected to be able to prove their case. - 8.4.4 Under whistleblowing, the person raising the issue is not responsible for proving the case.

+8.5.
 Anonymity and Confidentiality